1 Corinthians 5:1-6:20 Comments by Stephen Ricker

 * 1 Corinthians 5:1 "It is actually reported that there is sexual immorality among you, and of a kind that does not occur even among pagans: A man has his father's wife."

 Paul addresses sexual immorality in the congregation.
 Incest is specifically mentioned in 1 thru 5.
 He says that the man doing this should be put out of their fellowship.
 He equated it to handing the man over to Satan for the destruction of the flesh.
 (Lev.
 20:11 says put him to death.)
-Yet the man would be saved, for we are saved by grace thru faith.
+Yet, the man would be saved, for we are saved by grace through faith.
 In 2 Corinthians 2:5-11, Paul said to forgive him, love him, and bring him back into the fellowship because he stopped.

 Sexual immorality is defined in Leviticus 18, 19:20-22, and 20 as 5 actions.
-Sexual immorality is there defined as incest, adultery, homosexuality, bestiality, and during periods.
+Sexual immorality is defined as incest, adultery, homosexuality, bestiality, and during periods.

 *